Arthur Cazaux: Junior career

-As a junior, Cazaux reached his highest ranking of number 4 in the world, in the combined singles and doubles junior ranking system.
+As a junior, Cazaux reached his highest ranking of No. 4 in the world, in the combined singles and doubles junior ranking system.
 This was highlighted by a runner-up finish at the 2020 Australian Open where he was defeated by compatriot Harold Mayot in straight sets.

 Professional career

 2020: Grand Slam doubles debut

-Cazaux made his ATP main draw debut at the 2020 Open 13 in the doubles draw partnering Harold Mayot when they were granted a wildcard entry.
+Cazaux made his ATP main draw debut at the 2020 Open 13 in the doubles draw partnering Harold Mayot as a wildcard entry.
 They were defeated in the first round by Nicolas Mahut and Vasek Pospisil in straight sets 5–7, 1–6.

-Pairing Mayot again, they were also given a wildcard entry into the main doubles draw of the 2020 French Open but would again be defeated in the first round by Lukasz Kubot and Marcelo Melo in straight sets 2–6, 2–6.
+Pairing Mayot again, they were also given a wildcard entry into the main doubles draw of the 2020 French Open but were defeated in the first round by Łukasz Kubot and Marcelo Melo in straight sets.

-2021: Grand Slam & top 300 debut in singles
+2021: Major & top 300 singles debuts, first ATP win

-Cazaux made his singles debut the following year in 2021 Geneva Open, winning his first match against compatriot Adrian Mannarino in 3 sets.
+Cazaux made his singles debut the following year in 2021 Geneva Open as a wildcard, winning his first ATP match against compatriot Adrian Mannarino in three sets.
 As a result, he entered the top 500 for the first time in his career.

 He made his Grand Slam main draw singles debut at the 2021 French Open as a wildcard where he was defeated by Kamil Majchrzak.
 At the same tournament, he reached the second round in doubles also as a wildcard partnering with fellow Frenchman Hugo Gaston.

-2022-23: First and Second Challenger titles
+2022: First Challenger title

 Cazaux won his maiden Challenger title in September 2022 in Nonthaburi, Thailand, entering the main draw as a qualifier and defeating Omar Jasika in the final.
+Reaching the final of that same tournament the following week, Cazaux lost to Brit, Stuart Parker, pulling out due to injury in the second set.

+2023: Top 125 and US Open debuts

 In January 2023, he won his second title also at the Nonthaburi 2 Challenger defeating former top 50 player Lloyd Harris.
-As a result he reached a new career-high into the top 300 moving more than 100 positions up to No. 265 on 16 January 2023.
+Continuing his good form, Cazaux reached the final again the following week, losing to Japanese player Sho Shimabukuro in straight sets.
+As a result of his performances, he achieved a new career-high, moving more than 100 positions up to No. 265 on 16 January 2023.